 When a storm swept across the park's shores in December 2006, it destroyed close to 10,000 trees as well as parts of the perimeter seawall.
 Locals contributed thousands of dollars to the clean-up and replanting effort in addition to the monies set aside by local authorities.
 The storm's silver lining was that it cleared some dead-wood areas, making room for the reintroduction of many of the park's original species of trees.
-It also gave rise to an unusual ecological arts program in which ephemeral sculptures have been placed in various outdoor locations.
-Made of natural and organic materials, the elements are constantly changing the look of each piece which, over the course of its 24-month "display period," will decay and return to the earth.
+It also gave rise to an unusual ecological arts program in which ephemeral sculptures were placed in various outdoor locations.
+Made of natural and organic materials, the elements are constantly changing the look of each piece which, over time, will decay and return to the earth.